Open source · MIT · Zero dependencies

 your way.

-Five built-in curves — including a spring that overshoots and settles — or any custom (t: number) => number function.
+Seven built-in curves — spring, bounce,elastic, and four standard easings — or any custom (t: number) => number function.
 The speed prop compresses or stretches the draw relative to your scroll distance.

 index.tsx